 Figure 1.
 Diagrammatic representation of generalised phases of invasion (Source: Sharma et al. 2005, Current Science).

-Unproductive patches near construction sites, and road and railway lines are the potential sites which promote primary establishment of alien plants.
+Unproductive patches near construction sites, and road and railway lines are the potential sites which promote the primary establishment of alien plants.
 It was observed that after their establishment, the alien species start propagating and disperse over long distances.
-Moreover, they outcompete the native species, and result in imbalances in the ecosystem that consequently lead to environment degradation.
+Moreover, they outcompete the native species and result in imbalances in the ecosystem that consequently lead to environmental degradation.